abrohit/Daily-Update-Automation/README.md

 ### Features

 #### Class Schedule
 Since all my classes are currently online due to COVID-19, keeping track of my classes is challenging due to the different timezones.
-Hence to make this easy, this program reads my schedule in JSON format and sends me the class I have that particular day!
+Hence to make this easy, this program reads my schedule in JSON format and sends me the classes I have that particular day!

 #### University Hoilday
 This is to let me know if that particular day is a declared holiday by my university by scraping their website page for holidays.